whg-training/whg-training-resources/docs/statistical_modelling/notes/computing_pvalues.md

 # Asymptotics and  P-values

-Much of classical statistics relies on 'asymptotics', which means the statistical behaviour when data volumes get large.
-In this setting likelihood functions tend to become well-behaved.
-There are two closely related ways this plays out (at least for well-behaved likelihoods):
+Much of classical statistics relies on 'asymptotics', which means statistical behaviour when data volumes get large.
+In this setting likelihood functions tend to become very well-behaved - they become governed by Gaussian distributions.

+There are two closely related ways this plays out:

 - If β₀ is the 'true' value of the parameter β, then the maximum likelihood estimate β̂ becomes asymptotically normally distributed around β₀.
 - the likelihood function itself becomes approximately guassian (i.e. the log-liklihood becomes quadratic)